chrisvugrinec/aks-sec-demo/README.md

 - Enforce RBAC
 - Rollout cluster with AAD admin groupID

+*Policies*
 Policies will be used to enforce governance over the subscription and the underlying AKS clusters and its components.
 Per AKS cluster a policy enforcer will be deployed which will act as a realtime admission controller to check that the actions are within the policy of the subscription.
 Initial enabled policies will be:

 - enforcement of exposing services only via Internal Loadbalancer
 - no allowed usage of elevated containers
 - only allow the usage of trusted container repositories

+*Application Security*
 Application Security encompasses features like pod identies, secret management and potential implementations of service meshes.
 This topic is not in scope for this document.

 ### AKS features

-In order to enable all the aspects, we are enabling the following AKS features/ parameters:
+In this cookbook we are enabling the following AKS features/ parameters:

 - [enable-rbac](https://docs.microsoft.com/en-us/azure/aks/azure-ad-rbac); configure fine grained AKS rbac.
 With the aad-admin-group-object-ids param you can define a group ID of Administrators who have elevated K8 rbac rights
 - [outbound-type (userDefinedRouting)](https://docs.microsoft.com/en-us/azure/aks/egress-outboundtype); define a predefined route for your AKS traffic